Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DataOps/_index.md

   - _`client_admin_password`_ - Admin password for Windows VMs.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - **_`workspace_name`_** - Unique name for the ArcBox Log Analytics workspace that will be created

-  > **NOTE: Any variables in bold are required.
-If any optional parameters are not provided, defaults will be used.**
+  > **Note:** Any variables in bold are required.
+If any optional parameters are not provided, defaults will be used.

 - Now you will deploy the Terraform file.
 Navigate to the local cloned [deployment folder](https://github.com/microsoft/azure_arc/tree/main/azure_jumpstart_arcbox/bicep) and run the commands below: